| Item | English Language Problematic | Quantonics' Quantum Remediation

 Pythagorean and Aristotelian syllogistic (sillygisticc) relationsq

 are forbidden, verboten ihn quantum~reality!
 Doug - 6Jan2015.
+For application, and descriptions of relative importances

 of these terms, see our 7Jun2002 Möbius

 3-Primæ Fermion.
+See addition,

 differentiation,